rkcb/pbnparser/README.md

 all boards as a Java list.
 This project uses [GSON](https://github.com/google/gson/blob/master/UserGuide.md) to allow  developer to serialize and deserialize this board list between JsonEvents and the corresponding Json string.
-The reason for this extra step is simply performance: Once the pbn is validated it is sufficient to retrieve board data from json to JsonEvents Note that JsonEvent contains strictly less information than the Pbn Java equivalent since JsonEvent is usually enough.
+The reason for this extra step is simply performance: Once the PBN is validated it is sufficient to retrieve board data from Json to JsonEvents.
+Note that JsonEvent contains strictly less information than the Pbn Java equivalent since JsonEvent is usually enough.